Map & Directions

 About Hull New Theatre

 Hull New Theatre is Hull’s largest and grandest show theatre.
-Many big theatre companies bring their shows to this world-class theatre.
-Opening in 1939, it was a successor to the Hull Repertory Theatre Company and has since welcomed many of London’s West End hit shows including The Sound of Music, Fame The Musical, Rock of Ages and Jersey Boys.
+Many big touring theatre companies now bring their shows to this world-class theatre.
+Opening in 1939, it was a successor to the Hull Repertory Theatre Company and has since welcomed many of London’s West End hit shows.
+These include The Sound of Music, Fame The Musical, Rock of Ages and Jersey Boys.

 It has a seated capacity of 1,159 and is owned and operated by Hull City Council.
 Following an extensive £16m refurbishment, Hull New Theatre reopened in September 2017 with a stunning opening night performance from the Royal Ballet.
 This was also broadcast on a large outdoor screen into Hull Queens Gardens.